jjloomis/adobe-indesign-basics/changing-the-color-of-a-stroke.md

-# Changing the color of a stroke
+# Changing the Color of a Stroke

-1. Click the Selection tool in the toolbar.
+1. Click the [Selection tool](/drawing-and-type-tools.md) in the Toolbar.
 2. Click within the shape.
-Selection handles \(white squares\) will appear around the outside of the shape.
+Selection handles will appear around the outside of the shape.
-3. Click the Stroke drop-down menu (in Control bar) and select a stroke color.
+3. In the Control bar, click the Stroke drop-down menu.
+Select a stroke color.